confluentinc/ksql/docs/operate-and-deploy/installation/server-config/config-reference.md

  !!! note
    Not all formats support wrapping and unwrapping.
-If you use a format that does not support the default value you set, the format will ignore the setting.
+If you use a format that does not support the default value you set, the format ignores the setting.
 For information on which formats support wrapping and unwrapping, see the [serialization docs](../../../developer-guide/serialization.md).

 ### ksql.query.pull.enable.standby.reads